drahem/API-UI-framework/README.md

 ```

 You'll see different environments like:
-- `blue.base.api` - Blue environment URL
+- `stage.base.url` - Staging environment UI URL
-- `yellow.base.api` - Yellow environment URL
+- `stage.base.api` - Staging environment API URL
-- `stage.base.api` - Staging environment URL
+- `prod.base.url` - Production environment UI URL
-- `prod.base.api` - Production environment URL
+- `prod.base.api` - Production environment API URL

 The `default.env` setting at the bottom tells the framework which environment to use by default.
-You can change it to `blue`, `yellow`, `stage`, `prod`, etc.
+You can change it to `stage`, `prod`, etc.

 **Important:** Make sure the URLs and credentials in this file are correct for your testing environment.